 Deep winy red color, with the characteristic bouquet of fresh red fruit.
 Great tannic structure on the palate, with an excellent acidic framework.
 A wine with an excellent, lingering aromatic persistency in the nose and in the mouth.

 APPELLATION: Brunello di Montalcino DOCG

-AGING: Matured for 18 months in French oak
+AGING: Maturation for 18 months in French oaktonneaux (Allier), followed by 16 months in large oak barrels from Slavonia.

 points of distinction